INFINOX review and test for investors – How good is the platform?

 What is INFINOX?

 INFINOX is a forex and CFD trader that is regulated and registered in The Bahamas.
 Their registered office is in Nassau, the Bahamian capital.
-But they also have a UK base in Lombard Street in the historic heart of the City of London.
+But they also have the UK based in Lombard Street in the historic heart of the City of London.

 Among the assets you can trade with INFINOX are forex, equities, indices, commodities, and futures.
 And with five different account types, you are sure to find one that’s a perfect fit.